AntoBrandi/Self-Driving-and-ROS-Learn-by-Doing-Odometry-Control/README.md

    <img src="images/cover_manipulators.png" alt="Cover Manipulators">
 </p>
 In this course I'll guid you through the creation of a real robotic arm that you can control with your voice using the Amazon Alexa voice assistant.
-Some of the concepts that are covered in this course are:
+Some of the concepts that are covered in this course are

 * Gazebo Simulation
 * Robot Kinematics
 * ROS Basics